-ESEA programs in this Supplement to which this section applies are: SDFSCA (84.186) (including the Governor's program authorized under Section 4112(a), with the agreement of the Governor); 21st CCLC

-(84.287); Title V, Part A (84.298); Ed Tech (84.318 and 84.386); and Title II, Part A (84.367).
+ESEA programs in this Supplement to which this section applies are: 21st CCLC (84.287) and Title II, Part A (84.367).

-Except as noted in III.A.3 above regarding ESEA flexibility, SEAs may transfer up to 50 percent of each fiscal year's base of non-administrative funds allocated for State-level activities from one or more of the listed applicable programs to one or more of the other listed applicable programs, or to Title I, Part A (CFDA 84.010 and CFDA 84.389).
+Except as noted in III.A.3 above regarding ESEA flexibility, SEAs may transfer up to 50 percent of each fiscal year's base of non-administrative funds allocated for State-level activities from one or more of the listed applicable programs to one or more of the other listed applicable programs, or to Title I, Part A (CFDA 84.010).
 Except for 21st CCLC (CFDA 84.287), LEAs not identified for improvement or corrective action under Section 1116 of the ESEA may also transfer up to 50 percent of each fiscal year's funds from one or more of the listed applicable programs to another listed applicable program, or to Title I, Part A. LEAs identified for improvement may transfer up to 30 percent of their allocation base.
 LEAs identified for corrective action may not transfer funds (Sections 6123(a) and (b) of ESEA (20 USC 7305b(a) and (b))).